Are you an adviser? Go to Unbiased Pro

 Do first-time buyers pay stamp duty?

-If the property is over £625,000, follow the stamp duty rules for non-first time buyers (see above).
+If the property is worth more than £625,000, follow the stamp duty rules for non-first-time buyers (see above).

 Get mortgage advice